 Trying and learning about wines is one of our favorite things to do when traveling.
 We’ve always wondered about Hungarian wines, having only tried a few before.
-When we set up our trip to Budapest, we made sure that Hungarian wine tasting was included in the itinerary.
+When we set up our trip to Budapest, we made sure that wine tasting in Budapest was included in the itinerary.

 » If 6pm doesn’t suit you, there’s also a daily 3pm wine, cheese and charcuterie tasting offered by Taste Hungary.

 We learned a lot about Hungarian wine during the tasting.
 Our guide gave a good amount of detail and information about the wines, the grapes and the regions they came from, without overwhelming or boring us with too much.